HenrikBengtsson/TopDom/README.md

 Whenever using the **TopDom** package, please cite:

-* Henrik Bengtsson and Hanjun Shin (2018).
+* Henrik Bengtsson, Hanjun Shin, Harris Lazaris, Gangqing Hu and Xianghong Zhou (2020).
 R Package TopDom: An Efficient and Deterministic Method for Identifying Topological Domains in Genomes.
-R package version 0.8.1. https://github.com/HenrikBengtsson/TopDom
+R package version 0.9.1-9000. https://github.com/HenrikBengtsson/TopDom

 The above information is also available as plain text as well as BibTeX entries via `citation("TopDom")`.